Frequently Asked Questions

 Q: When applying, can I submit my GRE or DAT scores in lieu of MCAT scores?

-No. MCAT scores are required for entry to the master's program at UC.
-(If you apply before you have taken the MCAT, please forward your scores to our program as soon as possible, see instructions.)
+No. MCAT scores are required for an application to the Master's program to be regarded as complete.
 We do not accept GRE or DAT scores in lieu of MCAT scores.

 Q: Are applicants interviewed during the admissions process?